jvkloc/sonic_move/wheels/README.md

 ------------------------------------------------------------------------------------

-In case your Python IDE is unable to find the xsensdeviceapi module or if the auto-completion does not work, try using
+In case your Python IDE is unable to find the xsensdeviceapi module or if the auto-completion does not work, try using<br>
 `import xsensdeviceapi.xsensdeviceapi_py<Python version>_64 as xda`
 instead of
 `import xsensdeviceapi as xda`